 The flight attendants do a great job of serving the meal and keeping wine glasses full.
 The chef prepares everything perfectly.
 The food was five-star quality.

-The Lobby is the lounge on the Ethiad A380.
+The Lobby is the lounge on the Etihad A380.
 It is located on the upper deck between first and business class.

 The Lobby has a small seating area in a circular seating arrangement.
 No attendant is assigned to the Lobby.
 You must wait until one walks by or use a call button to request one.

-I much prefer the business class lounge on the Korean Air A380 where a flight attendant is on duty to serve drinks and snacks.
-The seating in the Lobby was the only disappointment on the flight.
+I much prefer the arrangement in the business class lounge on the Korean Air A380 where a flight attendant is on duty to serve drinks and snacks.

 After dinner I watched a movie before asking the flight attendant to make the bed while I changed into the pjs.